-As a public adjuster, Matthew Blumkin, a principal and public adjuster at the Greenspan Co./Adjusters International in Encino, Calif., has seen numerous home insurance claims relating to mold.
+As a public adjuster, Matthew Blumkin, a principal and public adjuster at the Greenspan Co./Adjusters International in Encino, California, has seen numerous home insurance claims relating to mold.

 “Every home across the country has some level of mold in it because it’s organic, and a lot of times it’s innocuous enough,” he says.
 “But when you have an event that causes water to impact the home, such as a storm, broken pipe or firefighting efforts, the mold can spread, leading to a serious situation.
 The greatest concern about mold for insurance claims is whether it existed before or after the event.”